 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.59.5.

-Avoid using the ThreadGroup class due to its inherent issues with memory leaks, deadlocks, race conditions, and synchronization. .
+Avoid using the ThreadGroup class due to its inherent issues with memory leaks, deadlocks, race conditions, and synchronization.

 Understand the different execution models for platform threads, virtual threads and tasks, including the default behaviours and the dangers of user-specified modifications to the default policy.